Ludium-Official/ludium-portal-backend/samples/v2/program/README.md

 ### Mutations

 - `create-program-mutation.graphql` - Create a new program
+- `create-program-with-invites-mutation.graphql` - Create a new program with invited members
 - `update-program-mutation.graphql` - Update an existing program
 - `delete-program-mutation.graphql` - Delete a program